ucsb-cs24/s25/_info/syllabus.md

 - **Midterm**: 25%
 - **Final Exam**: 35%

 A **minimum 65% on the final exam** is required to pass, ensuring core concept mastery.
 Below 65%, your grade is capped at D unless special circumstances apply (contact instructor).
-Letter grades (A, B, C, D, F) are set at the instructor’s discretion; A+ goes to the top 5% (no other +/- grades).
+Letter grades (A, B, C, D, F) are set at the instructor’s discretion; A+ goes to the top 5%.
+Standard scale otherwise.

 ### LeetCode + Mock Interview(10%)
 Complete 10 medium LeetCode problems from the assigned list (on the course website) to build algorithmic skills aligned with course topics and exams.